-RG 000.16 The total amount of fees and charges that may be payable under a low cost credit contract and any other low cost credit contracts between you and a consumer in a 12-month period (fee caps) are set out in reg 69G of the National Credit Regulations.
+RG 281.16 The total amount of fees and charges that may be payable under a low cost credit contract and any other low cost credit contracts between you and a consumer in a 12-month period (fee caps) are set out in reg 69G of the National Credit Regulations.

-Note: Regulation 69G sets out fee caps for fees or charges (other than default fees or charges) and default fees or charges.
+Note: Regulation 69G sets out fee caps for fees or charges (other than default fees or charges) and default fees or charges for a fee period.

-- RG 000.17 The reference to 'fees and charges' excludes: - (a) fees and charges associated with a related deposit facility-that is, any fees or charges that are payable to or by a credit provider in connection with a credit contract where both credit and debit facilities are available, and if the fees or charges would be payable even if credit facilities were not available; - (b) government charges or duties on receipts or withdrawals; and - (c) enforcement expenses.
+- RG 281.17 The reference to 'fees and charges' excludes: - (a) fees and charges associated with a related deposit facility-that is, any fees or charges that are payable to or by a credit provider in connection with a credit contract where both credit and debit facilities are available, and if the fees or charges would be payable even if credit facilities were not available; - (b) government charges or duties on receipts or withdrawals; and - (c) enforcement expenses: s13E(3) of the National Credit Code. - RG 281.18 Under a low cost credit contract, the fees and charges that are, or may be payable under the contract cannot exceed the fee caps in a fee period. (i.e. in the contract you must include the maximum fees and charges that are, or may be payable, taking into account any other low cost credit contracts you may have with the consumer).
+You must have systems in place to ensure that you comply with the fee caps.